Witness tampering at Jan. 6 hearing? Cheney raises prospect - NewsBreak

 Witness tampering at Jan.
 6 hearing?
 Cheney raises prospect

-WASHINGTON (AP) — In the latest Jan.
-6 hearing, already standing out for its notable moments, Rep. Liz Cheney saved the most startling for last.
+In the latest Jan.
+6 hearing, already standing out for its notable moments , Rep. Liz Cheney saved the most startling for last.

 In her closing remarks, the co-chair of the House investigating committee said the panel had learned that former President Donald Trump had recently tried to contact a witness whom “you have not yet seen in these hearings.”